koalabs-lab/laravel-evento/README.md

 },
 ```

-Open the command line, and in the root ot our application, run the Composer update like this:
+Open the command line, and in the root of your application, run the Composer update like this:

 ```
 php composer.phar update